MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-extend-edocuments.md

 ##### Key Features

 - **Document Retrieval**: Fetch one or more E-Documents from an external API and store their metadata in temporary blobs for processing.
-- **Content Download**: Download the specific content (e.g., XML, PDF) of a document using its metadata.
+- **Content Download**: Download the specific content (for example, XML, PDF) of a document using its metadata.
 - **Error Handling**: Log and handle errors gracefully during the retrieval and download processes.
 - **Context Management**: Utilize **ReceiveContext** for managing HTTP requests and responses.